 You can use the Hue/Saturation Adjustment Layer to change the color of an object by first making a mask around the object.
 Then click on the colorize checkbox and adjust the hue.

 3. Hue/Saturation (On-image Adjustment Tool)

-Drag left or right in the image to decrease or increase saturation of the color range that includes the pixel you clicked.
+Drag left or right in the image to decrease or increase the color range saturation, including the pixel you clicked.
 Hold Ctrl (Mac: command) to change hue.

 Drag The Slider To See Before & After

 Jesus, Love the tutorials.
 I was working yesterday with the PhotoShop 15.5 using Text and went to my Blending Options and noticed the new and improved Stroke was not there.
 Did they forget this or did they hide it somewhere else and my old eyes can’t spot it.

 Do you mean Layer Styles?
 Blending Options don’t have strokes.

 But the Strokes on Layer Styles are still there.
 If you don’t see them, click on the “FX” icon on the bottom left of the window and select Reset To Default List.